sarthaknaithani/260757_MiniProject/README.md

 # Reminder Alarm
 ![](https://miro.medium.com/max/15484/1*3J_j9N7cfGuWvmbTuhWudw.jpeg)
-#### It happens many a times we want to watch a movie or youtube video or any important videos.
+#### It happens many a times we want to watch a movie or youtube video or any important videos at a certain time in a day.
 My simple python project helps in doing so...
 * Add your video link to txt file
 * Run python program
 * Set your reminder alarm